• Home

 Researching about your target market can be effortful.
 There are many factors that you need to consider and it’s much more than just their native language.
 Without a solid localization strategy, the process will overwhelm you, especially if you are a startup.

-Before you embark on the localization process, it’s important to know what to expect once you enter a new market.
+Before you embark on the localization process, knowing what to expect is important once you enter a new market.

 1. Language Is Only One Aspect of Communication